 Lastly, not a tip so much as a rule, keep your notes well-organized.
 If you have all the great information, color-coded with appropriate visual resources, but it is a mess, then it won’t be helpful.
 You’ve got this!

-Picmonic is here for your courses, daily quizzes and on-the go studying with our Picmonic app.
+Picmonic is here for your courses, daily quizzes, on-the go studying with our Picmonic app on Android or iOS, or through the web app on your laptop (insider tip – the trial is 100% free, no credit card required).
 You’re on a great path toward your future career.
 It’s going to take hard work and determination, but Picmonic is here to help you succeed.
 Try it for free today to get started.